Theragatha - The Verses of the Senior Monks

 203The young monk

-Who is devoted to the teaching of the Buddha,
+who is devoted to the teaching of the Buddha,

-His life isn’t in vain.
+his life is not in vain.

 204So let the wise devote themselves

-To faith, virtuous behaviour,
+to faith, ethical behaviour,

-Confidence, and insight into Dhamma,
+confidence, and insight into the teaching,

-Remembering the teachings of the Buddhas.
+remembering the instructions of the Buddhas.

 Brahmāli